night780/Credit-Application-Program-Concurrency-/README.md

-<h1>This is a 'Credit application' program that sends requests to the 'bank'
+<h1>This is a 'Credit application' program utilizing concurrency that sends requests to the 'bank'.
-This is program utilizes Concurrency</h1>
+<br><br>

 <img src="diagram.png">